Ricardo Rodriguez (wrestler): Alberto Del Rio's ring announcer (2010–2013)

 At TLC: Tables, Ladders and Chairs, Rodriguez tried to help Del Rio regain the WWE Championship during Del Rio's Triple Threat Tables, Ladders, and Chairs match.
 Rodriguez climbed to the top of a ladder in the ring to try to reach the WWE Championship hanging above the ring, but Del Rio's opponents, CM Punk and The Miz, tipped the ladder over such that Rodriguez fell out of the ring and crashed through a table at ringside.
 Rodriguez's fall was described by critics as dangerous and scary-looking, as well as "the major moment of the show".
 Fellow professional wrestler Mick Foley, well known for his participation in various dangerous matches, also commented that it was "one heck of a bump".
-On the January 9, 2012 episode of Raw, when Del Rio was absent, the Miz bullied Rodriguez into insulting and calling out R-Truth.
+On the January 9, 2012 episode of Raw SuperShow, when Del Rio was absent, The Miz bullied Rodriguez into insulting and calling out R-Truth.
 R-Truth came out and made Rodriguez sing La Cucaracha.
 After that, R-Truth delivered his finisher to Rodriguez.
 At the 2012 Royal Rumble event, Rodriguez participated in the Royal Rumble match, entering at #8.
 He and Mick Foley eliminated Justin Gabriel, after which Rodriguez was eliminated by Santino Marella.

-Rodriguez and Del Rio were traded to the SmackDown brand on the April 20 episode of SmackDown.
-On the May 21 episode of Raw, Santino Marella criticised Rodriguez's announcing and then attacked Rodriguez.
+On the May 21 episode of Raw SuperShow, Santino Marella criticised Rodriguez's announcing and then attacked Rodriguez.
 Rodriguez unsuccessfully challenged Marella to a match on the May 25 SmackDown.
 On the June 8 SmackDown, to tie in with Del Rio's feud with World Heavyweight Champion Sheamus, Rodriguez dressed up as Sheamus and mocked Sheamus' mannerisms.
-Rodriguez's portrayal of Sheamus was praised as very funny from critics and fans alike.
-On the June 11 episode of Raw, Rodriguez resumed his feud with Marella, teaming with Beth Phoenix to beat Marella and Layla.
+Rodriguez's portrayal of Sheamus was praised from critics and fans alike.
+On the June 11 episode of Raw SuperShow, Rodriguez resumed his feud with Marella, teaming with Beth Phoenix to beat Marella and Layla.
 After the match, Marella embarrassed Rodriguez by ripping off Rodriguez's shirt to reveal he was wearing a Justin Bieber T-shirt underneath.
 Their feud ended at No Way Out, when Rodriguez lost to Marella in a non-title tuxedo match, Rodriguez's first pay-per-view singles match.
 In September 2012, during Del Rio's feud with Sheamus, Rodriguez suffered a Brogue Kick from Sheamus and thus enlisted David Otunga's help as his lawyer to try and ban the Brogue Kick.
 Rodriguez was later pinned in a six-man tag match later that month with Del Rio and Otunga against Sheamus, Rey Mysterio and Sin Cara.